 The cavalry was called in, but their commander Lieutenant-Colonel Thomas Brereton initially refused the order to open fire on civilians.
-Eventually his force charged the crowd and several people were killed and hundreds more wounded over three days of unrest.
+Eventually, his force charged the crowd.
+Several people were killed and hundreds more wounded over three days of unrest.
 Over 90 protesters were sent to prison and four were hanged.

-Brereton was court-martialled for negligence, taking his own life before he could be sentenced and the Mayor of Bristol and nine alderman were prosecuted for breaching their common law ‘duty’ to assemble a force of soldiers to put down the revolt.
+Brereton was court-martialled for negligence, taking his own life before he could be sentenced.
+The Mayor of Bristol and nine aldermen were prosecuted for breaching their common law ‘duty’ to assemble a force of soldiers to put down the revolt.

 The controversies of the 19th century meant that the Army was reluctant to be used against civilians.
 Larger police forces also meant that troops were rarely deployed to control riots or uprisings.

 The Siege of Sidney Street in 1911 was the first time that the police requested military assistance in London.
 They had to deal with an armed stand-off after Latvian revolutionaries fired on unarmed police officers following a botched robbery.

 Marksmen from the Scots Guards were brought in to assist the police, who lacked the fire-power to deal with the robbers.